 Buchanan Bus Station and specific access roads to it are presently exempt from the LEZ.
 This is to allow low frequency services operated by non-compliant vehicles to continue to serve the city.

-The exact area of LEZ Phase 2 (which applies to all vehicles from 31 December 2022) will be set following detailed transport modelling and to allow for the re-routing of vehicles wishing to avoid entering the zone.
-It is generally expected to be however, the area known as the city centre, which is that bounded by the M8, River Clyde and High Street/Saltmarket.
+The exact area of LEZ Phase 2 (which applies to all vehicles from 31 December 2022) will be determined following consultation, detailed transport modelling and to allow for the re-routing of vehicles wishing to avoid entering the zone.
+It is generally expected to be however, the area known as the city centre which is that bounded by the M8, River Clyde and High Street/Saltmarket.